marcintustin/MandelP5/README.md

 Functionally, this is a live demo of making a mandelbrot set viewer in 129 lines of JS (for the absolute minimum), and basic html and css boilerplate.

-What it's really for is to demonstrate a really simple way to make websites, and learn to make websites, that is compatible with progressive enhancement (as opposed to the "everything is js" approach).
-It actually is all JS right now, because the only bit that's done is the fully interactive bit.
+What it's really for is as a quick tutorial on p5.js.
+I believe that p5.js a really simple way to make dynamic websites, compatible with maintaining a core experience that is js free.
+This project doesn't have those non-canvas parts yet, but those are planned.
+What I certainly can say is that p5.js is the web framework that I have picked up the most easily, and with the least boilerplate.

 ## How was it made